Toni77777/awesome-swiftui-libraries/README.md

 - [BottomSheet](https://github.com/weitieda/bottom-sheet) - A SwiftUI view component sliding in from bottom
 - [SwiftUI Drawer](https://github.com/maustinstar/swiftui-drawer) - A SwiftUI bottom-up
 - [Snap](https://github.com/nerdsupremacist/Snap) - A customizable Snapping Drawer à la Apple Maps.
 100% in SwiftUI.
+- [BottomSheet (LucasMucGH)](https://github.com/LucasMucGH/BottomSheet) - A sliding Sheet from the bottom of the Screen with 3 States build with SwiftUI.

 ## Step
 [scroll to top](#readme)